E-xml/HackTools/README.md

 Only available on Ubuntu system

 Type the command "ht" to launch the program

-Type "/?" to have all orders available
+On the programs, type "/?" to have all orders available

 My address: azertypatata8@gmail.com (Yeah, it's a weird name)